umerkniazi/news-scraper/README.md

 - `requests` for making HTTP requests
 - `beautifulsoup4` for parsing HTML

+For viewing and managing the SQLite databases, you can use [DB Browser for SQLite](https://sqlitebrowser.org/), which provides a simple graphical interface to explore your scraped data.

 ## Data Storage

 Scraped articles are saved in the `data` folder as SQLite database files.
-The `data` folder is empty in the repo and will be populated when you run the script.
+The folder starts empty and will be filled when you run the scraper.
+You can open these database files with DB Browser for SQLite to browse, query and manage your scraped articles.

 ## Disclaimer

 This project is for **educational purposes only**.
-I do not encourage or support misuse of the data.
 Please respect each source’s terms of service and copyright rules.

 ## License